Fundamentals of Goroutines

 - P (Processor): A logical processor managed by the Go runtime.

-The operational process of GMP is as follows:
+The GMP operational process is as follows:

 Thank you.